toku-sa-n/zsh-dot-up/README.md

 ## Highlighting

 `zsh-dot-up` does not provide highlighting by default.
-If you want to highlight the `...`, `....`, `.....`, etc., commands, install [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting), and write the following code in your `.zshrc`.
+If you want to highlight `...`, `....`, `.....`, etc., commands, install [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting), and write the following code in your `.zshrc`.

 ```zsh
 ZSH_HIGHLIGHT_HIGHLIGHTERS+=(regexp)